Mighty Throw Barbarian Endgame Build Guide

 - As gear is upgraded to Ancestral and more masterworking levels and Paragon points are unlocked, we can focus on replacing Armor and Resistance rolls with more desirable stats; however, staying capped at 1,000 Armor and 70% for all Resistances should always remain a priority for the current difficulty level.

 - Ugly Bastard Helm is an incredibly strong item that gives a ton of damage reduction from ranks of Aggressive Resistance, as well as a hefty damage multiplier via its Unique effect.
-The Wrath of the Berserker Cooldown Reduction can be completely ignored; even though this is a wasted stat, everything else is too good to pass up.
+The Wrath of the Berserker Cooldown Reduction can be useful for other variants of this build (and many others); even though this is a wasted stat here, everything else is too good to pass up.

-- Likewise, Yen's Blessing gives another decent chunk of Resistances.
-The main draw of this item is its ability to give us essentially a permanent Shout of our choosing.
-Challenging Shout is always a great choice for it's massive amount of damage reduction, but it can be replaced with Rallying Cry or War Cry depending on the player's preference.
+- Yen's Blessing gives a very decent chunk of Resistances.
+The main draw of this item is its ability to give us essentially a permanent Shout of our choosing, Rallying Cry in this case.

-- Before swapping to Banished Lord's Talisman or a Legendary Amulet, the best option is Locran's Talisman.
-This makes capping Critical Strike Chance relatively easy without investing too much effort elsewhere.
+- Before swapping to a Legendary Amulet, the best options to use are Banished Lord's Talisman or Locran's Talisman, giving us desirable early game stats without investing too much effort elsewhere.

 This is the final version of the build's progression, including all regular Unique items, Mythic Uniques, Legendary Aspects, Temper mods and Masterworking, leaving you with a great all-rounder build for all content in the game.
 Additional variants use this as a baseline to optimize around certain activities.